tsouche/learn-docker/tutorial.md

 ##### Log in with your Docker ID

 If you don’t have a Docker account, sign up for one at [https://hub.docker.com](https://hub.docker.com).
-Make note of your username.
+Make note of your username: we assume from now on that your login is *account*.

 Log in to the Docker public registry on your local machine.
 ```